Azure/azure-sdk-tools/src/dotnet/APIView/ClientSPA/CONTRIBUTING.md

     ```

 ### Runing SPA CLient Locally
-To run client SPA locally use the angular serve command with sll option
+To run client SPA locally use the angular serve command with ssl option
 ```
  ng serve --ssl
 ```